wadmp/wadmp.github.io/src/gen3/explanations/permissions/README.md

   * Claim & Release - Allows the user to claim a device in the system
   * Edit - Allows the user to make changes to a device
   * Delete - Allows the user to delete a device from the system

-* Users
-  * View - Allows viewing a list of users they have access to
-  * Create - Allows the user to create new users to their company in the system
-  * Edit - Allows the user to edit an existing user in the system
-  * Delete - Allows the user to delete another user in the system

 * Alerts History, Rules & endpoints